 Although the name has been changed, and a few irrelevant details omitted, the circumstances are true.
 If a patient is diagnosed with high cholesterol, especially above 240 mg/dL, he/she is 50% more likely to have a life cut short unnecessarily.
 Thus, lowering high cholesterol is paramount.
 The risks of suffering from a debilitating illness, or leaving life behind prematurely are simply not worth the gamble.

-First, people with high cholesterol are daring a heart attack to strike.
+First, people with high cholesterol are daring a to strike.
 Many individuals, like Beth, die before paramedics or doctors can administer possible life-saving medical aid.
 For the person who is lucky/unlucky enough to survive, the future is no picnic.
 Usually, blocked arteries have to be replaced, in order for the heart to have a chance to function properly.
 Thus, the doctors have to pull the breastbone apart to perform open-heart surgery.

 Question: Where will the replacement artery come from?
 Answer: The doctors need to take a long vein from the patient's leg.
 Now, after suffering a heart attack, the patient also has to recover from a lengthy incision in the leg, and the process of healing bone and tissue from cracking the ribcage and invading the heart.
 Not fun!
 The healing process is lengthy, and many people do not regain 100% of pre-attack abilities.
 For the people who may still feel invincible, consider an alternative possibility.